But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

 Establish thought leadership: This is where you showcase your subject matter experts (SMEs), which could be you or someone you hire who knows your products and services inside and out.
 When SMEs write your content or appear in your videos, your prospects will learn so much more — and the more people learn from you, the more they trust your business and feel comfortable buying from you.

-Build trust with audiences: The more people learn about your business and how you can help them, the more honest content you create for them to consume, the more they get to know you and want to buy from you.
+Build trust with your target audience: The more people learn about your business and how you can help them, the more honest content you create for them to consume, and the more they get to know you and want to buy from you.
 Be honest and transparent with your content, and your target audience will appreciate your candor.

 Now that you understand why you should be implementing a content marketing program for your small business, let’s take a closer look at how small businesses do it.

-Using content marketing for small businesses does not have to be complicated, but it’s way more than just blogging (although blogging is one of the biggest contributors to a healthy content marketing campaign).
+Using content marketing for small businesses does not have to be complicated.
+Still, it’s way more than just blogging (although blogging is one of the biggest contributors to a healthy content marketing campaign).

 Shortly thereafter, his company’s web traffic, leads, and sales went through the roof.
 (Learn more about Sheridan’s success story and how you can apply this effective approach to inbound and content marketing here.)